monmohan/dsjslib/README.md

 //Run this to validate the tree.
 Useful for testing bst.checkInvariants([startAtNode]) - Validates the tree starting at given node (root otherwise)
 ```
+Known Limitations: Currently ownly supports Numeric or String keys (uses < > for comparison).
+I plan to provide
+a Java style comparator interface for object keys

 AVL Tree
 --------------------------
 Extends BinarySearchTree.